Virgin Atlantic Little Red: Losses and shutdown

 Virgin had claimed that they were prepared to take losses on Little Red, estimated to be up to £3 million a week, in order to wait for an expansion in brand awareness.
 Virgin then stated that losses on Little Red would be covered by Virgin Atlantic's transatlantic routes.
 Despite this, as a result of the low passenger numbers in October 2014, it was announced that Little Red would cease to operate from September 2015.
 This was attributed to BA's dominance of the UK domestic market and Heathrow's restrictions of the usage of the small number of slots available.
 The slot limitation issue had been mentioned at Little Red's foundation in that the slots to Scottish airports could only be used to fly to Edinburgh and Aberdeen.
 It was also claimed in the media that passengers preferred to use low-cost carriers such as EasyJet to fly to and from other London airports aside of Heathrow for domestic travel owing to pricing.
-Somewhat ironically, the flights were effectively competing with Virgin's own train service into London Euston, given the high proportion of passengers using the flights to fly domestically.

 Little Red's flights to Manchester ended in March 2015 with the final flights to Edinburgh and Aberdeen departing on 26 September 2015.
 The planes were returned for Aer Lingus' sole use in the Republic of Ireland following the final passenger flights of Little Red.
 After the closure of Little Red, all but three of the Heathrow slots were returned to BA and absorbed back into their operation, thus granting them a monopoly on UK mainland domestic flights at Heathrow for the first time since British Midland Airways (as BMI were named at the time) moved into Heathrow in 1982.
 However this was dependent on another airline not being willing to take the place of Little Red in running domestic flights from Heathrow.
 Virgin leased out the three slots it retained.
 In 2017, the remaining Little Red slots were taken over by Flybe.
-The slots were subsequently taken over by Loganair.
+BA received them back in 2020 after Flybe's collapse.
+The slots were subsequently taken over by Loganair in 2023.